On $(t,r)$ broadcast domination of certain grid graphs

 \mxntr*

-\begin{proof} We will construct our $(t, r)$ broadcast domination set beginning with a starting block with two broadcast vertices, as described in Lemma \ref{mxn_starting_block}.
+\begin{proof} We will construct our $(t, r)$ broadcast domination set beginning with a starting block with two broadcast vertices.
+From Theorem \ref{mxn_starting_block}, for $m, t,r$, the dimension of the starting block is the grid $G_{m,n'}$, where $n' = 2t-r-(m-2)$.
 We now need to dominate the remaining $n - (2t-r-(m-2))$ columns of $G_{m,n}$.
 We will place the next tower after the starting block $2t-r-(m-2)-1$ columns away in the top row.
-This creates another partition of our grid graph equivalent in size to the starting block.
 We continue to distribute towers at these distances, alternating their placement between the top and bottom row until we reach the end of the graph.
-Adding the two towers of the starting block, we arrive at the formula $2 + \left \lceil \frac{n- (2t - r - (m-2))}{(2t - r - (m-2))-1} \right \rceil$, which is the size of our dominating set.
+Adding the starting block's two towers, we arrive at the formula $2 + \left \lceil \frac{n- (2t - r - (m-2))}{(2t - r - (m-2))-1} \right \rceil$, which is the size of our dominating set. \end{proof}

-Now, we show that the dominating set we've constructed is minimal.
-We've already proven that the starting block is efficiently dominated in Lemma \ref{mxn_starting_block}.
-The following blocks are modeled after the starting block, so they are also efficiently dominated.
-Therefore, if we made any of these blocks larger by spreading the towers further apart, then there would be vertices with insufficient reception in between them.
-So, the dominating set we've constructed is minimal, and $2 + \left \lceil \frac{n- (2t - r - (m-2))}{(2t - r - (m-2))-1} \right \rceil$ is the $(t,r)$ domination number of the $m \times n$ grid graph if $n \geq 2t -r- (m-2)$ and $2t - r > m-1$. \end{proof}